 EN462: Ocean Systems Engineering Design II

-Project-related technical books, reports, and personal contacts with professionals in the field.
+- Various project-related technical books, reports, and personal contact with professionals in the field.

 - Prepare a preliminary or feasibility-level design of an ocean engineering system in one of the specialty areas (civil, coastal, environmental, underwater).